Supercharging capital markets with real-time data visualization

 - Dynamically and interactively stress testing to anticipate the impact of extreme events on portfolio values.

 - Analyzing unstructured data, such as those millions of tweets potentially yielding clues to validate existing trading strategies and launch new ones.

 - Continuous surveillance to identify and prevent rogue trading, internal and external fraud, regulatory violations like money laundering, and market crashes.

-What’s the solution to finding “the devil [that] is in the detail we can’t see”, as Miranda Mizen of TABB put it in an October 2012 presentation?
+What’s the solution to finding “the devil [that] is in the detail we can’t see”, as a TABB analyst once put it?
 The answer is to apply analytics that delivers the velocity and volume needed to deliver real-time visibility and impact from big data.
 Two example technologies are event-stream processing (ESP) and in-memory data visualization.

 While capital markets firms use ESP to support trading processes, pairing ESP with other high-performance, in-memory analytical techniques can deliver high value in areas like risk and liquidity management, rogue trading, fraud and compliance.
 By performing deeper analyses on data captured in-stream to reveal unseen patterns, sentiments and relationships, and then injecting the results back into the business in real time, firms can act faster with greater foresight.
 This helps them to dynamically revalue portfolios and manage limits during the trading day, identify suspicious patterns to reduce trading and fraud losses, and also capture new business from institutional clients.